 Entrepreneur: “Yes!
 It’s groomr.com.
 Spelled like groomer, but without the E.”

 I’m pretty sure you don’t want your official tagline to be “Spelled without the E.” Unless you have millions of marketing dollars, save yourself some angst.
-Ideally avoid names that require a spelling lesson, especially if they use letter combinations that never appear in your native language.
+Avoid names that require a spelling lesson, especially if they use letter combinations that never appear in your native language.

 3. Brainstorm business name ideas

 Once you’ve pondered what the name should convey, and you have possible styles in mind, it’s brain dump time.
-I create a new row in a spreadsheet for every name possibility since it’s easy to cut, paste, or reorder.
-But you might prefer Post-it notes or mind maps with words in circles connected by lines.
+You start a spreadsheet with a new row for every name possibility.
+It’s easy to cut, paste, or reorder.
+Or you might prefer Post-it notes or mind maps with words in circles connected by lines.

 Each name can send you off in different directions as you pursue certain metaphors, styles, or combinations.
 Once you’ve exhausted a particular avenue, go back to the fork in the road and set off down a different path.
 Don’t edit as you go.
 Write fast, edit later.